Title: Authorized Tuning Vendor

 Learning view - This program was also written by the opensource guru's and is an amazing tool to pull a snapshot from your ecu to see how everything is performing.
 This program will show you a screen shot with your current Ignition Advance Multiplier,Long term fuel trims,knock learning being perfomed by the ecu in a grid format and any pending CEL's.
 This action takes about 20-30 seconds and gives you the option of resetting the ecu as well.

 Tactrix.com - This is the place you will have to purchase the "cable" to read/write/flash or log your subaru.
-The openport2.0 is the only option for 2007+ subarus but 2006 and prior have the option of buying the tactrix cable 1.3 for less money or some have luck with a vag-com cable available cheap off ebay and the part number should be something like VAG-COM KKL409.1 which you can search for on ebay or amazon.
+The openport2.0 is the only option for 2007+ subarus but 2006 and prior have the option of buying the tactrix cable 1.3 for less money or some have luck with a vag-com cable available cheap off ebay.
 The vag com can be frustrating to get working but once its working its good most times.
 The 1.3 cable will have to be purchased used as tactrix no longer sells it.

 ECUflash *download free from tactrix.com* - This program is used to "pull/flash" your ecu "rom" and save it to your laptop.
 MAKE SURE AND SAVE YOUR STOCK ROM IN A SAFE PLACE AND MAKE A COPY OF IT IN A DIFFERENT FILE.
 USE THE COPY TO VIEW/MAKE CHANGES TO.
 NEVER MODIFY YOUR ORIGINAL COPY OF YOUR STOCK ROM.
 Ecuflash has a built in rom editor but most people use ecu flash to pull the rom then they use romraider to view and edit the rom because of a few added features and romraiders specific design to subaru.